ropensci-archive/rbison/README.md

 library(rbison)
 ```

-Notice that the function `bisonmap` automagically selects the map extent to plot for you,
-being one of the contiguous lower 48 states, or the lower 48 plus AK and HI, or a global map

-#### If some or all points outside the US, a global map is drawn, and throws a warning. .
+Notice that the function `bisonmap` automagically selects the map extent to plot for you, being one of the contiguous lower 48 states, or the lower 48 plus AK and HI, or a global map.
+If some or all points outside the US, a global map is drawn, and throws a warning. .
 You may want to make sure the occurrence lat/long coordinates are correct.

 ##### get data

 ```r